You are here:

 Many of our employees have degrees in industrial hygiene, occupational health and safety, or a related field.
 We like to see experience with Worker’s Compensation loss prevention, helping injured employees return to work, and occupational health and safety programs.

-We provide grants, contracts and services to the public, other government agencies and non-profits.
+We provide grants, contracts and services to the public, other government agencies and non-profits to conduct data-driven solutions, provide education, and encourage safe practices on Oregon's roadways.
 For example, we help manage the Safe Routes to School Program, which educates children on how to walk and bike safely to school.
 Our Bicyclist Safety Program and Pedestrian Safety Program promote safe riding and walking to reduce the number of deaths and injuries from motor vehicle crashes.

 We actively work to raise awareness about the dangers of distracted and impaired driving.
 We promote motorcycle safety, driver education programs, the correct use of seatbelts and child restraints, and much more.

 Our work is crucial.
-We take our job of educatin the public on a varienty of safety issues very seriously.
+We take our job of educating the public on a variety of safety issues very seriously.